 The technical facilities of the DMPL combine the technology of a TV studio, the excitement and entertainment of live theatre with the visual experience of cinema.
 Its technical infrastructure is that of a black box theatre, hard wired over a grid at floor and ceiling grid levels controlled from a fully equipped flexible control room with verbal connection via a digital intercom system.

 This suite of equipment is designed to collect objective data on human kinetics and kinematics, muscular activity and other physiological measures.
 It features the latest motion tracking and analysis software, and is currently being enhanced by infrastructure funding.
 It is at the forefront of multidisciplinary clinical research at Salford.

 For further details, please contact Rich Jones, Gait Lab Director, at firstname.lastname@example.org or on 0161 295 2295.

 This is the UK's leading centre researching telepresence and has an unprecedented critical mass of systems and hardware to support its research goals, including ‘the Octave’, a reconfigurable octagonal projection system that can be broken down and recompiled into many types of industrially familiar systems to assess best fit for emerging applications.

 For further details, please contact John O'Hare at email@example.com or on 0161 295 3237.

-The School of Nursing, Midwifery, Social Work & Social Sciences is home to state-of-the-art facilities which enable students to practice new skills in a safe environment under the supervision of a qualified practitioner.
+The School of Health and Society is home to state-of-the-art facilities which enable students to practice new skills in a safe environment under the supervision of a qualified practitioner.

-The simulation suite for the School of Nursing, Midwifery, Social Work and Social Sciences is situated in the Mary Seacole Building and boasts an array of state-of-the-art facilities.
+The simulation suite for the School of Health and Society is situated in the Mary Seacole Building and boasts an array of state-of-the-art facilities.